awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

 ### Amazon Elasticsearch Service Data Delivery Errors<a name="monitoring-es-errors"></a>

-For the Amazon ES destination, Kinesis Firehose sends errors to CloudWatch Logs as they are returned by Elasticsearch\.
+For the Amazon ES destination, Kinesis Data Firehose sends errors to CloudWatch Logs as they are returned by Elasticsearch\.

 ## Lambda Invocation Errors<a name="lambda-invocation-errors"></a>